whatcould/gravityforms-api/README.md

 # Gravityforms::Api

-A simple Ruby wrapper of the Gravity Forms Web API.
+A simple Ruby wrapper for the Gravity Forms Web API.

 ## Installation